Oaklight/Vesper-raft/README.md

 # Vesper
 a fault tolerant distributed Key value store using the raft consensus algorithm.

+# Names and e-mail addresses of all the students in the group
+Nicola Manzini nmanzini@uchicago.edu
+Peng Ding dingpeng@uchicago.edu

+# A description of what each student worked on
+we pair programmed the entire project.

+# Concise instructions on how we should run your scripts
-# how to run SERVER
+## how to run SERVER
 each server is initialized with an index and an ip_list.txt
 ```
 usage: python3 server.py <id> <ip-list-file>